Charles I of Württemberg: Upbringing and education

 The young Crown Prince received his first education from private tutors at home.
 He then studied military science at the military academy in Ludwigsburg in 1838–1839, followed by academic studies at the universities of Berlin and Tübingen.
+The studies were followed by longer study trips to the Netherlands, Great Britain, Italy, Austria and throughout Germany.
+Socially, Prince Charles did not limit himself to his royal family circles and their courts.
+He frequented as an example the literary salon of the writer Bettina von Arnim in Berlin, and also became acquainted with the Romantic poet Emanuel Geibel in Stuttgart.